Cyberbullying Statistics, Facts, and Trends (2022) with Charts

 - 7 in 10 young people experience cyberbullying before they hit the age of 18.

 What counts as cyberbullying?

-If you’ve ever seen the TV host Jimmy Kimmel’s segment “Celebrities Read Mean Tweets,” you might have an idea of what it means to cyberbully someone.
+If you’ve ever seen the TV host Jimmy Kimmel’s segment “Celebrities Read Mean Tweets,” you will have an idea of what it means to cyberbully someone.
 Although this segment is humorous, the reality of the situation is very different.

 Essentially, anything that is posted online that’s intended to hurt or upset someone else, regardless of what the topic is, is considered to be cyberbullying.

-64% of victims who receive an aggressive instant message say they know the perpetrator from in-person situations.
+2. 64% of victims who receive an aggressive instant message say they know the perpetrator from in-person situations.